yatorooo/bs-pricer-ql/README.md

 - Use **C++/QuantLib** to price options under the **Black-Scholes model**
 - Export results to CSV for further analysis or visualization

-> This project is intended as a reproducible demo for interviews and portfolio showcase: data acquisition → pricing model → result export.
+> This project is intended as a reproducible demo for portfolio showcase: data acquisition → pricing model → result export.

 ---